 - You lost your job and were replaced by a younger worker.

-- You were laid off in a mass layoff or large-scale reduction-in-force, and most of the people selected seem to be older.
+- You were laid off in a mass layoff or large-scale reduction-in-force, and most of the people selected seemed to be older workers.

-- You were not hired for a job you were qualified for because you were “too experienced” or “overqualified.”
+- Your job application was rejected for a position you were qualified for because you were “too experienced” or “overqualified.”

 - Your main job duties have been reassigned to someone who has a “longer runway” in front of them.